glyphr-studio/glyphr-studio-2-specs/design/Information_Architecture.md

 ### Glyph, Component, and Ligature Edit
 These are the main glyph editing areas of the product.
 Even though they are separated into three pages, **these pages are functionally identical**.
 They all just edit glyphs.
 Since our target audience is novice / hobbyist typeface designers, this artificial split helps people understand what is possible, and how a font could be organized.

+### Spacing
+This will be a multi-glyph workspace that allows for editing side bearings.
+Context, or preview functionality, should exist at word, sentence, and paragraph scale.

 ### Kerning
 On this page a user will be able to define a Kern Pair, containing either two single glyphs, or two classes of glyphs to kern.